ATTPC/daqdoc/source/ansible.rst

 ..	option:: -f forks

-	Specifies the degree of parallelism.
+	Specifies the degree of parallelism, or the number of hosts to run the command on at once.
 The default is 5.
+Use 10 to run the command on all ten Mac Minis at once.

 ..  option:: -m module_name